y5hn4v/python-zip-bruteforcer/README.md

 # Zip File Password Bruteforcer

 A zipfile password bruteforcer made in python.
 A simple CLI tool.
 Only supporting .zip files for now.
+Please report any bugs/flaws and suggestions to my [twitter](https://twitter.com/y5hn4v)

 ## Usage
 ```bash